SRI-CSL/OCCAM-Benchmarks/README.md

 bzip2         92      41          55   22047    19055          13        4761        4303               9
 mcf           43      22          48    2592     2388           7         654         488              25

+## Benchmark categories ##

+- `portfolio`: some real applications
+- `spec2006`: SPEC 2006 benchmarks

+## Deprecated options which are not maintained anyore ##

+The option `--rop` shows also the number of ROP, JOP, and SYS gadgets, before and after specialization.

 Gadget Reduction: (B:before and A:after OCCAM)

 Program    B ROP   A ROP   % ROP Red   B SYS   A SYS   % SYS Red   B JOP   A JOP   % JOP Red